benhj/knoxcrypt/README.md

 ##### What is it?

-- an encrypted filesystem
+- an encrypted container format
-- uses the FUSE headers and libraries
-- more like Truecrypt than EncFS
-- uses the XTEA cipher in CTR mode for encryption
-- employs the scrypt key derivation function
-- employs a very simple and custom developed filesystem
+- employs a very simple and custom developed filesystem (see wiki!)
-- can create and utilize a 'hidden' sub-volume
-- might not be secure*
-- probably buggy*
-- in need of testers*

-*That's where I need you to contribute!
-Please see below!
+- TeaSafe containers can be browsed using either of the provided shell or gui interfaces
+- alternatively, you can implement your own.
+The API is rather straight-forward.
+- can also use the provided FUSE-layer for more realistic filesystem interoperability
+- utilizes XTEA, a publicly documented and easily understood cipher
+- further utilizes the scrypt algorithm for key derivation

 ##### Slightly more wordy spiel..

-The ongoing aim of TeaSafe is to learn about filesystem implementation -- the whole thing is based on ideas gleaned from various wiki articles about previously implemented filesystems (most prevalently HFS).
+The ongoing aim of TeaSafe is to learn about filesystems and their implementation -- the whole thing is based on ideas gleaned from various wiki articles about previously implemented filesystems (most prevalently HFS).
 The filesystem is block-based, existing as a single 'disk image' that can be mounted to a user-specified mount-point.
 In addition, the disk image is transformed using a variant of the XTEA algorithm to provide a measure of security.
-TeaSafe also incorporates an experimental
-'coffee mode' in which a 'sub-volume' can be specified at the time of image creation.
-At the time of mounting, the user can choose to mount this rather than the default root folder.
-This latter feature is inspired by truecrypt's 'hidden partition' functionality and provides a small measure of obscurity.

 ### Security